cometbft/cometbft/docs/core/configuration.md

 # A custom human readable name for this node
 moniker = "anonymous"

-# If this node is many blocks behind the tip of the chain, FastSync
+# If this node is many blocks behind the tip of the chain, BlockSync
 # allows them to catchup quickly by downloading blocks in parallel
 # and verifying their commits
+#
+# Deprecated: this key will be removed and BlockSync will be enabled
+# unconditionally in the next major release.
-fast_sync = true
+block_sync = true

 # Database backend: goleveldb | cleveldb | boltdb | rocksdb | badgerdb
 # * goleveldb (github.com/syndtr/goleveldb - most popular implementation)